pleiades-br/arcturus-str2dtmf/README.md

 ## Overview

-This Python script generates DTMF (Dual-Tone Multi-Frequency) tones and allows users to save the audio either to a WAV file or ~~play it through an I2S interface~~ (**still in progress**).
-DTMF tones are commonly used in telephony for dialing on a telephone keypad.
+This Python script generates DTMF (Dual-Tone Multi-Frequency) tones and allows users to save the audio either to a WAV file o DTMF tones are commonly used in telephony for dialing on a telephone keypad.

 ## Features
 - Generate DTMF tones for a sequence of digits.
-- Option to save the tones to a WAV file or play them through an I2S interface.
+- Option to save the tones to a WAV file.
 - Adjustable parameters such as tone duration, silence duration, sample rate, and mono/stereo output.

 ## Usage